Have questions about LUCOM academics? Ask during the next open house.

 Liberty University College of Osteopathic Medicine (LUCOM) has embraced an active learning curriculum, moving away from the traditional lecture demonstration.
 Utilizing case based learning, small groups interactions, hands on laboratory sessions, Standardized Patient encounters, simulation cases, independent learning and interactive learning sessions that incorporate clicker based response systems and flipped classrooms; LUCOM believes that the key to successful medical practices and becoming life-long learners is knowledge of the “why” much more than the acquisition of the “what.”

 LUCOM employs a dedicated full time and part time faculty, as well as, Admissions, Student Services, and Registrar staff; utilizes affiliations with quality medical centers, hospitals and healthcare systems; and has structured a rural/underserved medicine program to support its mission.
-LUCOM aims to educate and graduate osteopathic physicians who achieve high standards of knowledge, skills, and competency.
+LUCOM aims to educate and graduate osteopathic physicians who achieve high standards of academic excellence, competency, knowledge, and skills.

 The design of the curriculum is based on successful integrated academic models and emphasizes professional interdisciplinary collaboration, guiding student-doctors to develop a holistic (mind, body, and spirit) osteopathic approach to medicine.
 We continually correlate biomedical scientific information scholarly and research methodology with clinical science, clinical skills application, and osteopathic principles and practices.